crystalbrock619/Labs-Sprint-Challenge-2.4-Labs-Final-Delivery/README.md

 - Describe in detail the biggest 'inter-personal' conflict you overcame as a member of your project team.
     - **Be specific but please don't mention any team members by name.**

-### Slide Deck (Optional)
+### Slide Deck/Video (Optional)

 - Your slide-deck presentation should include the following:
-    - 1 slide on the problem tried your team set out to solve.
+    - 1 slide on the problem your product is meant to solve.
-    - 1 slide on the user research that went into your product vision.
+    - 1 slide on the user research that went into developing your product vision.
-    - 1 slide on breaking down into releases `Release Canvases`
+    - 1 slide on breaking down the overall product into releases `Release Canvases`
-    - 1 slide on favorite feature.
+    - 1 slide on a favorite feature.
 Include screenshots as necessary.
-    - 1 slide on how they tested that feature.
-Tell us how you made sure that the feature worked correctly and how you know it solves the problem you set out to solve.
+    - 1 slide on how the team tested that feature.
+Tell us how you made sure that the feature worked correctly and how you know it solves part of the original the problem.
-    - 1 slide of reflection as to what they did differently.
+    - 1 slide of reflection as to what your team might have done differently.
 This is to be a short retrospective of what you learned during your labs experience
-  1 slide on how they tested that feature.
-Tell us how you made sure that the feature worked correctly and how you know it solves the problem you set out to solve.
-  1 slide of reflection as to what they did differently.
-This is to be a short retrospective what you learned during your labs experience.
 - Record a 2 min (max) video delivering your slide deck as a presentation.

 > Link your demo and Slide Deck in your Prompt Submission.